openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 ~~~~~~~~~~~~~~~~~~~~

 Most Mako expressions in an HTML context will already be properly HTML-escaped.
-See :ref:`HTML-escape Mako by Default`.
+See :ref:`HTML-Escape Mako by Default`.

 When you need to dump JSON in the context of HTML (for example, into a data
 attribute), you must use ``dump_html_escaped_json``.
 This same filter can be